-Physical Well-being and Motor Development Using and controlling the body Understanding wellness and safety Children will develop increasing control, coordination and balance in activities and movement involving their large muscles (legs, arms and trunk).
-1 children will develop increasing control, coordination and balance in activities and movement involving their large.
-Thuscles (legs, aims and trunk). ' Children will develop increasing control and of their fine motor movements in performing tasks with fingers/hands.
-J Children will demonstrate understanding and age appropriate participation in a range of daily health and safety routines, activities and tasks.
-K Families will demonstrate increased knowledge and understanding of preventative practices and follow-up for special health needs/care plans/treatment that lead to positive health outcomes for children.
+Physical Well-being and Motor Development Using and controlling the body Understanding wellness and safety Children will develop increasing control, coordination and balance in activities and movement involving their large muscles (legs, arms and trunk). ı Children will develop increasing control and of their fine motor movements in performing tasks with fingers/hands.
+J Children will demonstrate understanding and age appropriate participation in a range of daily health and safety routines, activities and tasks. К Families will demonstrate increased knowledge and understanding of preventative practices and follow-up for special health needs/care plans/treatment that lead to positive health outcomes for children.
 Language and Literacy Understanding and using language Developing foundational skills for reading and writing For dual language learners: progress in English acquisition and development of home language Children will recognize sounds in their environment.
 They will increasingly be able to recognize sounds of language and begin to associate them with N letter sounds.
 Children will demonstrates ability to make marks on paper, then to make letter-like forms, leading to ability to string letters together to form words.
-R Children will use increasingly complex communication/language/vocabulary to express needs and ideas.
-L Children will exhibit comprehension of spoken and written language showing age-appropriate responses including engaging in conversation, M, Q responding to questions and retelling or predicting what will happen in a story.
-Families will share stories and books together frequently.
+R Children will use increasingly complex communication/ language/ vocabulary to express needs and ideas.
+L Children will exhibit comprehension of spoken and written language showing age-appropriate responses including engaging in conversation, responding to questions and retelling or predicting what will happen in a story.
+M, Q Families will share stories and books together frequently.
 Families will support the child's development of their home language as the child progresses in acquiring English.
 Cognitive and General Knowledge Gathering information to develop thinking skills and solve problems Understanding how things work in the larger world Children will progress from an understanding of oneness to number words and quantity.
 S Children will learn about who they are and how they fit into the diverse worlds of family, school and community.
 FF Children will explore materials, ask questions, test out their ideas, make predictions and give reasons for the results. СС Families will work towards identified goals.